A Step-by-Step Guide to Helping People with Suicidal Thoughts

 5. Keep in Touch

-An estimated 43 percent of all suicide deaths occur in the month after someone is released from the hospital, and 47 percent of those people die before their first follow-up appointment.
+An estimated 43% of all suicide deaths occur in the month after someone is released from the hospital, and 47% of those people die before their first follow-up appointment.
 Stark statistics like these show how important it is to follow-up with someone during and after treatment for suicidal thoughts.

-Once your loved one has gotten help, be sure to stay connected to them.
-A phone call, text, or message can make a big difference.
+Once your friend or loved one has gotten help, be sure to stay connected to them.
+Phone calls, texts, and messages can make a big difference.
 This continued support reduces the risk of feeling isolated again, and can even reduce the risk of suicide.
-You can also let your loved one know that you are a safe person to talk to if they ever think about suicide again.
+You can also let your friend or loved one know that you are a safe person to talk to if they ever think about suicide again.